solana-foundation/solana-improvement-documents/proposals/0166-dynamic-stack-frames.md

 in the callee frame, instead of placing them in the caller’s frame.
 This new call convention obviates the need to use R5 for retrieving the caller’s frame pointer address to access those parameters.

+### Changes in the verifier

+The additional constraints for the verifier only encompass new rules for the introduction of the R11 register.
+It can only appear coupled with a `add64` (opcode `0x07`) instruction.
+If that is not the case, the verifier must throw a `VerifierError::InvalidSourceRegister` when it is the source register of an instruction and `VerifierError::InvalidDestinationRegister` when it is the destination register of an instruction.
+Additionally, it must not be the target register for the `callx` (opcode 0x9D) instructions, otherwise a `VerifierError::InvalidRegister` must be raised.

+The verification rules for the R10 register must remain unchanged.
+It must not be the target register for the `callx` (opcode 0x9D) instructions, otherwise a `VerifierError::InvalidRegister` must be raised.
+It must also not be the destination register of non-store instructions, otherwise a `VerifierError::CannotWriteToR10` must be thrown.

 ### Identification of programs